 - Beta Couple: Tamaki and Shinobu's friend Shingo Onijima.
 Also, Benio's father and Kichiji.

-- Bittersweet Ending and Earn Your Happy Ending: The manga.
+- Bittersweet Ending: The manga.
 On one hand, Benio and Shinobu overcome their difficulties, find each other again and finally get married; not to mention, Tamaki and Shingo get together too, and so do Benio's dad and Kichiji.
 On the other, this happens right after the 1923 Kanto earthquake and when Benio is about to marry her Second Love Tousei.
 Larissa is fatally injured via taking a Falling Chandelier of Doom for Shinobu; since he has recovered his memories, her last wish is to have him go search for Benio and make her happy.
 Benio herself is thought to be MIA after the Catholic church in which she was about to marry Tousei collapses; she has actually survived, so she an Shinobu find each other, but both are injured and are THIS close to be Together in Death, if not for Tousei's efforts and then acceptance of their mutual feelings.
-And then there's a bit of Fridge Horror when you recall that the now-together Tamaki and Shingo are leaving to Manchuria (it already wasn't an easy place to live in, but what happened in the 20-something years after this made it even worse).
+And then there's a bit of Fridge Horror since the now-together Tamaki and Shingo are leaving to Manchuria (it already wasn't an easy place to live in, but what happened in the 20-something years after this made it even worse).